 In some cases, the hCG quantitative blood test may also be used to evaluate and manage certain types of cancer.

-Cells in the placenta make human chorionic gonadotropin, or hCG.
+During pregnancy, cells in the developing placenta make human chorionic gonadotropin, or hCG.
 The placenta is the sac that nourishes the egg after it’s fertilized and attaches to the uterine wall.

 The hCG quantitative test is performed to:

 - determine the approximate age of the fetus

 - diagnose an abnormal pregnancy, such as an ectopic pregnancy

 In some instances, the hCG blood test is used to screen for pregnancy before a woman undergoes certain medical treatments that could potentially harm a developing baby, such as X-rays, to make completely sure the woman is not pregnant.
 This ensures that the woman is protected and that the fetus isn’t harmed by the procedure.

 The hCG quantitative test measures the level of hCG hormone in a blood sample.
 A healthcare professional takes a blood sample by following these steps: